ethersphere/swarm-guide/contents/configuration.rst

         --datadir $DATADIR \
         --ens-api $DATADIR/geth.ipc \
         --maxpeers 0 \
-        --nodiscover \
+        --nodiscover
-        --password ~/password.file

 .. note:: In this example, running geth is optional, it is not strictly needed.
 To run without geth, simply change the ens-api flag to ``--ens-api ''`` (an empty string).

-.. note:: In this example, `--nodiscover` is superfluous, because `--maxpeers 0` is already enough to suppress all discovery and connection attempts.
+.. note:: In this example, ``--nodiscover`` is superfluous, because ``--maxpeers 0`` is already enough to suppress all discovery and connection attempts.

 Adding enodes manually